Phone Recommendations

 Moving on to what most of us may have in mind - warranty, since we've probably been conditioned to take our device to the service center every time there's an issue with it.

-While it's a good thing to have when your device fucks itself up, chances are it's going to be void - especially if you have unlocked the bootloader.
+While it's a good thing to have when your device fucks itself up, chances are it's going to be void - especially if you have unlocked the bootloader (or flashed anything custom).
 So, in this case, don't rely on warranty - start learning how to fix your own cellphone.
 Only go to service centers when you're absolutely sure you can't fix it (just prepare to be ripped off).

 Miscellaneous hardware stuff you care about